dankeboy36/trbr/README.md

  --target-arch xtensa
 ```

-When using `-t, --tool-path`, you must specify `-A, --target-arch`.
+When using `-t, --tool-path`, you can specify `-A, --target-arch`.
+Otherwise, it defaults to `xtensa`.
 Valid options include:

 - `xtensa`, `esp32c2`, `esp32c3`, `esp32c6`, `esp32h2`, `esp32h4`.